 In this section, I will share a pot tincture recipe.
 Tinctures, in fact, were the most common medicinal application of cannabis until 1937 when the government introduced prohibition.
-The process is different from and much less dangerous than, how to make dabs or how to make cannabis wax.
+The process is different from and much less dangerous than, how to make dabs or how to make cannabis tincture.
 And you don’t need a blow torch to consume it!
 But we’ll get to that fun part later.
 Cannabis tinctures are usually made with alcohol or ethanol, which is most effective at breaking down the components of the plant.
 Sure, you can use a glycerin tincture recipe or vinegar, but a solvent like Everclear is the easiest.
-Here is a tincture recipe that takes some patience but will yield powerful results.
+Here is a weed tincture recipe that takes some patience but will yield powerful results.
 It’s what’s known as a decarboxylation tincture.
 Don’t say that makes you sound smart?

 - Get Grindin’!
 About 5 grams of bud or 30 grams of the shakey leaf should do it.
 Give it a fine consistency.

 - Ready to roast.
 Bake your leaves at about 40 degrees in the oven, until crisp.
 This preserves the terpenes, or character, of the THC molecules.